EnigmaCurry/d.rymcg.tech/faasd/README.md

 > ℹ️ Configuring the cgroup_manager is done to avoid this error: `Error:
 > cannot open sd-bus: No such file or directory: OCI not found`

-## Docker registry
+## Setup container registry

-Faasd deploys its containers by pulling from a Docker registry, so you must provision one or use a third party service.
+Faasd deploys its containers by pulling from a Docker container registry, so you must provision one yourself or use a third party service.

  * Create a local Docker registry for testing purposes: